HTTP-RPC/Kilo/README.md

 The second argument will always be `null` in this case.
 If an error occurs, the first argument will be `null` and the second will contain an exception representing the error that occurred.

-Note that a result handler is called on the thread that executed the remote request, which in most cases will not be the main UI thread.
-However, user interface toolkits generally require UI updates to be performed on the main thread.
-As a result, handlers typically need to “post” a message back to the UI thread in order to update the application's state.
-Implementation details will vary by platform.
-For example, a Swing application might call SwingUtilities#invokeAndWait(), whereas an Android application might call Handler#post().
-See the platform documentation for more information.

 Both `invoke()` methods return an instance of `java.util.concurrent.Future` representing the invocation request.
 This object allows a caller to cancel an outstanding request as well as obtain information about a request that has completed.

-Request security provided by the underlying `HttpURLConnection` implementation.
+Request security is provided by the underlying `HttpURLConnection` implementation.
 See the Javadoc for more information.

+### Multi-Threading Considerations
+By default, a result handler is called on the thread that executed the remote request, which in most cases will be a background thread.
+However, user interface toolkits generally require updates to be performed on the main thread.
+As a result, handlers typically need to "post" a message back to the UI thread in order to update the application's state.
+For example, a Swing application might call `SwingUtilities#invokeAndWait()`, whereas an Android application might call `Activity#runOnUiThread()` or `Handler#post()`.

+While this can be done in the result handler itself, `WebRPCService` provides a more convenient alternative.
+The `setResultDispatcher()` method allows an application to specify an instance of `java.util.concurrent.Executor` that will be used to perform all result handler notifications.
+This is a static method that only needs to be called once at application startup.

+For example, the following Android-specific code ensures that all result handlers will be executed on the main UI thread:

+    WebRPCService.setResultDispatcher(new Executor() {
+        private Handler handler = new Handler(Looper.getMainLooper());

+        @Override
+        public void execute(Runnable command) {
+            handler.post(command);
+        }
+    });

+Similar dispatchers can be configured for Swing, JavaFX, or SWT.
+Command-line applications can generally use the default dispatcher, which simply performs result handler notifications on the current thread.

 ### Examples
 The following code snippet demonstrates how `WebRPCService` can be used to invoke the methods of the hypothetical math service discussed earlier.
 It first creates an instance of the `WebRPCService` class and configures it with a pool of ten threads for executing requests.
 It then invokes the service's `add()` method, passing a value of 2 for "a" and 4 for "b".
 The result of executing the method is the number 6: